HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 #### The introduction
 - Ideal length: 1 paragraph with 2 sentences.
 This is the same for all topics, except for the "two-part question" type.
 	- **First sentence**: you can either *paraphrase* the given topic or *mention other perspective* on the topic.
 For example:
-		- Paraphrasing: "Governments should financially support businesses which are facing the possibility of going bankrupt."  → "It is of great necessity for governments to provide financial aids for businesses which are coping with the possibility of bankruptcy."
+		- Paraphrasing: "Governments should financially support businesses which are facing the possibility of going bankrupt."  → "_It is of great necessity for governments to provide financial aids for businesses which are coping with the possibility of bankruptcy_."
-		- Alternative viewpoints: use phrases like "Considering that perspective is subjective...", "People have different views with regard to...",  "Given that perspectives differ..."
+		- Alternative viewpoints: use phrases like "*Considering the personal preferences in* `[the topic]`..., _various proponents argue for_...`[the topic]`", "When it comes to..., many supporters push for...",  "Given the subjective nature of..."
 	- **Last sentence**: explicitly answer the given question in a concise, direct manner.
-Use phrases like: "It strikes ***me*** that...", "In ***my*** view...", "***I*** firmly believe that...".
+Use phrases like: "It strikes ***me*** that...", "In ***my*** view...", "==***I*** firmly believe that==...", "_**I**_ am convinced that..."
 For example, when applying to a [[#Opinion |partly]] agree/disagree opinion:
 		- "While this..., I *believe* in general..."
 		- "While it's undeniable that..., I am confident that..."
 - A full example:
 	- Question: _All cars that burn fossil fuels should be banned and electric cars should replace them.
 Do you agree or disagree?_
 	- Introduction:
-		- First sentence: Considering that perspective is subjective, some may argue that vehicles powered by fossil fuel ought to be prohibited supplanted by their electric counterparts.
+		- First sentence: When it comes to how people choose to get around, many supporters push for switching from gas-powered cars to electric vehicles.
 		- Next sentence: While it’s undeniable that burning fossil fuel is a major contributor to climate change, an outright ban on combustion engines may cause complex, unexpected problems we're ill-equipped to handle.
 > This part of the essay introduces your opinion, so use declarative statements only.
 Never include any question here.
 #### The body